Biel Teixeira

-Gabriel Teixeira Aragão (born 1 April 2001), also known as Biel Teixeira or just Biel, is a Brazilian footballer who plays as a winger or an attacking midfielder for Campeonato Brasileiro Série A club Atlético Mineiro, on loan from Primeira Liga club Sporting CP.
+Gabriel Teixeira Aragão (born 1 April 2001), also known as Biel Teixeira or just Biel, is a Brazilian footballer who plays as a winger or an attacking midfielder for Cypriot First Division club Pafos, on loan from Primeira Liga club Sporting CP.

 Career

 Early career

 Born in Fortaleza, in the state of Ceará, Biel represented Brasília and Bahia before joining Fluminense's youth setup at the age of 12.
 On 24 December 2020, after loans at ŠTK Šamorín and Santo Ângelo, he renewed his contract until December 2023.

 Fluminense

 Biel made his first team debut for Flu on 4 March 2021, starting in a 1–2 Campeonato Carioca away loss against Resende.
 Seven days later, he further extended his deal until 2024.

 Biel scored his first senior goal on 25 April 2021, netting his team's fourth in a 4–1 home success over Madureira.

 Loan to Grêmio

 On 5 April 2022, Biel was announced at Grêmio on loan.
 He was a regular starter in the club's 2022 Série B run, achieving promotion to the top tier, but left the club in November.